Glitzzybetty/SQL-Personal-Project/README.md

 <h4>Comments on Key Metrics:</h4>
 <li>Inventory Turnover Ratio (ITR): Measures how often inventory is sold and replaced over a period.
 A higher ITR indicates better performance.</li>
 <li>Stock to Sales Ratio (SSR): Compares average inventory to sales.
 A higher SSR suggests overstocking and potential inefficiencies.</li>
-<li>This script should help identify products with high inventory but low sales and provide a basis for optimization strategies like targeted promotions, inventory reduction, or restocking adjustments.</li>
+<li>This script identifies products with high inventory but low sales and provide a basis for optimization strategies like targeted promotions, inventory reduction, or restocking adjustments.</li>
 </ul>
 </ol>